benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-12-06-zooming-in-on-field-accessors.md

 The power of lenses comes from their composability.
 Given a lens identifying a `T2` inside a `T1` (`ILens<T1, T2>`) and a lens identifying a `T3` inside a `T2` (`ILens<T2, T3>`), you can compose those lenses together to focus all the way from the `T1` to the `T3`.

 You can traverse any relationship in your data model by composing together a small number of individual lenses.
 Composing lenses is so important that I've given it the shortest name I can think of: `_`.
-(Readers of [an eariler post of mine](2018-03-16-eighty.html) will know of my fondness for `_`.)
+(Readers of [an earlier post of mine](2018-03-16-eighty.html) will know of my fondness for `_`.)

 <img src="/images/2018-12-06-zooming-in-on-field-accessors/postcode.jpg" width="900" />